-As disclosed in Note 21 the Group has significant tax losses in Switzerland.
+As disclosed in Note 20 the Group has significant tax losses in Switzerland.
 These tax losses represent potential value to the Group to the extent that the Group is able to create taxable profits in Switzerland prior to expiry of such losses.
+Tax losses may be used within 7 years from the year the losses arose.

-The Group also has tax losses in the United States which may be used within 20 years of the end of the year in which losses arose, or for a shorter time period in accordance with prevailing federal and state law.
+The Group also has tax losses in the United States which may be used within 20 years of the end of the year in which losses arose, or for a shorter time period in accordance with prevailing state law.

 The Group has not recorded any deferred tax assets in relation to these tax losses.
 The key factors which have influenced management in arriving at this evaluation are the fact that the business is still in a development phase and the Group has not yet a history of making profits.
 Should management's assessment of the likelihood of future taxable profits change, a deferred tax asset will be recorded.